 - Example: Look guys, Mario is here, iralo!

-- (noun): something that is overdone in a ridiculous way
+- (noun): something that roughly translates to an action that is overdone ridiculously.

-- (noun): usually used among urban youth referring to someone they don't like, or a former member of the group that they resent
+- (noun): Usually used among urban youth or Mexican gangsters referring to someone they don’t like, or a former member of the group that they resent.

 - Example: I’m never talking to that leva again after what she said behind my back.

 - (noun): the truth; the real deal, which is a common term used in Mexico city.

 - Example: I heard you were getting married, es neta?

 - (noun): a nuisance, a pain in the neck